SankarSrinivasan1/SriToken.js/README.md

 In this code, we've imported the Web3 library, initialized a web3 instance, and created a contract instance using the token contract's ABI (replace TOKEN_ABI with the actual ABI of your token contract).
 We've also made changes to the transferTokens function to use the web3.eth.sendSignedTransaction method to transfer tokens and handle transaction signing.

-Make sure to replace `'Make sure to replace `'YOUR_INFURA_PROJECT_ID'` with your actual Infura project ID and `'YOUR_PRIVATE_KEY'` with the private key of your web app's wallet address.
+Make sure to replace `'YOUR_INFURA_PROJECT_ID'` with your actual Infura project ID and `'YOUR_PRIVATE_KEY'` with the private key of your web app's wallet address.

 To fetch all user addresses, you'll need to implement the logic to retrieve the addresses from your web app's database or user management system.
 Modify the `getAllUserAddresses` function accordingly.